-sockets communicate and transfer data between two system.
-As we know Unix and Linux systems works on file logic.
-Everything in operating system is file where network connections are files too.
+The socket is a mechanism that provides a connection between the two-processor system by using network stacks.
+In a more clear way, we can use sockets to communicate and transfer data between two systems.
+As we know Unix and Linux systems work on file logic.
+Everything in the operating system is a file where network connections are files too.

 Sockets can be used in different cases.